-Get medical help immediately if you develop any of these symptoms or they get worse.
+Get medical help immediately if you develop any of these signs or symptoms or they get worse.
 It may keep these problems from becoming more serious.
 Your healthcare team will check you for these problems during treatment and

 may treat you with corticosteroid or hormone replacement medicines.
 If you have severe side effects, your healthcare team may also need to delay or completely stop your treatment.

 What are the serious side effects of OPDIVO + YERVOY?